-One thing one must know before jumping into the world of YouTuber merchandise is that a lot of these products make reference to a video or a moment in particular of the creator’s career, which is why sometimes when we go through these items it can feel like we’re the third wheel on a conversation that only ends with an abrupt ‘Inside joke’ comment.
+Before we jump in, a disclaimer.
+A lot of these products make reference to a video or a moment in particular of the creator’s career, which is why sometimes when we go through these items it can feel like we’re the third wheel on a conversation that only ends with an abrupt ‘Inside joke’ comment.

 YouTuber merchandise it’s not mainstream.
 It’s not for the masses.
-It’s not for us don’t-know-who-Emma-Blackey-is old people.
-These products are designed to serve a very particular niche with its very own particular needs and the way these creators try to satisfy such varies greatly.
+It’s not for us don’t-know-who-KSI-is old people.
+These products are designed to satisfy a very particular niche with its very own particular needs and the way these creators try to satisfy such varies greatly.

-- Youtubers who take a great mount of time to make high quality products that have been designed specially for their audience;
+- Youtubers who take a great amount of time to make high-quality products that have been designed especially for their audience;

-- YouTubers who hire a third party to handle their merchandise and don’t really pay much attention to it other than picking the T-shirt colour — remember they’re too busy making videos;
+- YouTubers who hire a third party to handle their merchandise and don’t really pay much attention to it after selecting the artwork — remember they’re too busy making videos;

 - And then there are those who fall somewhere in between the two.

-Another thing I realised was that most YouTubers use a third party website to sell their items.
-These are either platforms like Spreadshirt that make the online shop creation process easy or a website created by a manager specialised in these types of businesses.
-Websites are in decline, or so it seems.
+Most YouTubers use a third-party website to sell their items.
+These are either sites like Printsome that make the online shop creation process easy or a template created by a platform specialised in these types of businesses.
+Personal websites are in decline, or so it seems.
 Especially for video personalities that spend most of their time on social media.
-With that being said, let’s check out some of the best YouTuber merchandise shops I was able to find….

 Why?
 Tanya Burr poster — not so much the product itself, but the presentation.
 With the plant and the candles, you can barely see it!